Chakras, A Guide to Understanding

 red.
 At one end of the color spectrum, red corresponds with the physical

 world, the end of the crystallization process of the cosmic substance.
+Red

-Psychic features: Muladhara is characterized
+Psychic features: Muladhara is characterized by a strong

-are closely intertwined in the game of life.
+in the game of life.
 A living being will always try to escape death and

 prolong life.
-Suicidal tendencies therefore suggest some major problems with muladhara.
+Suicidal tendencies therefore suggest some major problems

-chakra, is connected with the element
+Muladhara, the root chakra, is connected with the element

 Earth.
 As roots grow into the soil, the earth, so does the root chakra connect

 us with the element Earth.
-It helps us keeping our feet on the ground, to become rooted.
-By
+It helps us keeping our feet on the ground, to

-stable position, acquiring a home and making sure the basic needs of the
+a stable position, acquiring a home and making sure the basic needs of the

 family are met.